Ayr Road, Gailes,

 From the A78 one mile south of Irvine, exit at the Newhouse Interchange (Irvine A737).
 At roundabout (top of exit ramp) follow direction Town Centre / Harbourside.
 After 150 yards at next roundabout take first exit, direction Dundonald.
 After o.7 miles golf is on your right.

-Dundonald Links: Golf was originally played on this site as far back as 1911, but at the outbreak of World War II the course went into a long period of dormancy.
-As a sister course to Loch Lomond Golf Club, Dundonald was eventually relaunched in the early-2000s, firmly resuming its place alongside the west of Scotland's treasure-trove of coastal links courses.
+Dundonald Links: golf was originally played on this site as far back as 1911, but at the outbreak of World War II the course went into a long period of dormancy.
+Slated at one stage to re-open as Southern Gailes Golf Club in 2002, the new course in fact opened for play in 2005 as the Dundonald Links ... at the time (though no longer) a coastal sister course to the revered inland Loch Lomond Golf Club.

 Separated from the seashore by Western Gailes Golf Club, and flanked by Gailes Links to the north and Kilmarnock Barassie to the south, Dundonald offers only occasional glimpses of the sea.
 In keeping with its neighbours, it does however lay down a fair and challenging test of golf, never more so than when the wind is blowing.